Chairman: Peter Marsden

 He couldn't repeat the success at Dale and was sacked after a year and then short spells at Southport and Sligo Rovers were followed by a return to Accrington after James Beattie left the club in September 2014 where he continues to keep the Lancashire club punching above its weight as he guided them to the League Two title in 2018.

 The Stadium: The Crown Ground (Capacity: 5,050 - Away: 1,800)

 Sponsorship has seen Accy's home ground been given the official name of the Store First Stadium.
 The Crown Inn is the closest pub to the ground but fills quickly so you could always take a short walk up Whalley Road to the Grey Horse instead which is a nice little pre-match pub.

 Upon reaching the ground's away entrance, you'll see the sign below.
 Whilst the statement about Accrington being one of the founder members is true, it doesn't relate to Stanley whose current guise wasn't founded until 1958.

 The end opposite the away stand behind the goal is the Sophia Khan stand which houses the "Stanley Ultras" group.
 Whilst you may laugh, they do generate an atmosphere which is missing in some of the larger sterile bowl grounds around the country.

-To the right of the away stand is the Whinney Hill terrace which seats away supporters although looking at its age and its structure it seems like it could collapse at any time!
-This stand will be replaced with a new modern single-tiered stand by the end of the year.
+To the right of the away stand is was Whinney Hill terrace which seated away supporters although looking at its age and its structure it seems like it could have collapsed at any time!
+This stand has been replaced with a new modern single-tiered stand.

 To the left is the Main Stand and the Thwaites Stand, kind of like two stands combined into one as part of the seating further down looks like it forms a second tier.